bkoprucu/berk/_posts/2024-10-05-Using-Lombok-wisely.md

 We should also remember that Java was designed for improving industrial application development in teams, by addressing the challenges they were facing with programming languages like C++ at the time.
 To achieve this, some features found in other languages were intentionally omitted, and some verbosity is introduced.
 This philosophy continues to guide the platform today.

 Not using Lombok won't improve the design, but misusing or overusing it can hinder productivity and manageability.

-I hope this article can help with finding the right balance for your team and project.